indifference-engine/obj-to-c/README.md

 Where these are not supplied, red, green, blue and opacity are assumed to be 1.

+### Draw Calls

+Faces within an object are split into two groups of draw calls:

+- Depth-writing (opaque and cutout materials).
+- Non-depth-writing (additive and blended materials).

+They are additionally grouped by material within those groups to minimize unnecessary state switches.

 ### Navigation objects

 While every object featuring a name __not__ prefixed with `navigation_` is